Federal Loan Consolidation

 - Are there any rate discounts available and what conditions have to be met to qualify?

 - Where do I send my payments?
-Who do I contact with questions? (if having a local presence is important to you)
+Who do I contact with questions?

 - What if I decide to go back to school?
 Are there deferment options?